letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 SendTo and Publish
 ------------------

-With SendTo you can add a Rule to your ESP Easy, capable of sending an event to another unit.
+With SendTo you can add a Rule to your ESP Easy, capable of sending a command to another unit.
 This can be useful in cases where you want to take immediate action.
 There are two flavors:
 - SendTo to send remote unit control commands using the internal peer to peer UDP messaging
-- Publish to send remote commands to other ESP using MQTT broker
+- Publish to send remote commands to (other ESP using) MQTT broker

-SendTo:  SendTo <unit>,<command>
+SendTo:  ``SendTo <unit>,<command>``

 (Command must be quoted if it contains commas or spaces.)